 You need to use a trading plan every time you intend to trade, as it will assist you to formalize your thoughts while you analyse whether the stock fits with the overall goal of your portfolio.

 The plan also helps manage your risk, as you are aware how much money you are willing to lose if the stock falls in value.
 Your trading plan will not only ensure that you stay on track but it will also dramatically increase your profitability of success in the stock market.

 Others who read this article also enjoyed reading:

 - Timing the Stock Market - Debunking the Myths

 - How to Become a Full-Time Stock Trader

 - Protect Your Portfolio From a Stock Market Correction

-My latest book Accelerate Your Wealth, It's Your Money, Your Choice provides you with a roadmap to increasing your probability of success in the stock market using some simple but very powerful investment strategies.
+My latest award winning book Accelerate Your Wealth, It's Your Money, Your Choice provides you with a roadmap to increasing your probability of success in the stock market using some simple but very powerful investment strategies.

-To gain the required knowledge to ensure you achieve your goals of profiting consistently in the stock market, review our trading courses.
+If you want to gain the required knowledge to ensure you achieve your goals of profiting consistently in the stock market, review our trading courses.
 You can also check our what our clients have to say by viewing their reviews, success stories and testimonials.